 The Burke Lake marina rents canoes and rowboats (with or without trolling motors) at very reasonable rates.
-If you do your Burke Lake boating before 3:00 PM, a full day canoe rental is only $18.00 with up to 3 people per boat, life preservers included.
-After 3:00, a half-day rental is available for only $12.50.
-A basic rowboat rental also starts at $18, becoming more expensive depending on your choice of motor.
+If you do your Burke Lake boating before 3:00 PM, a full day canoe rental is only $25.00 ($27.50 weekends) with up to 3 people per boat, life preservers included.
+After 3:00, a half-day weekday canoe rental is only $15.00.
+A basic rowboat rental also starts at $15, becoming more expensive depending on your choice of motor.

 If you don’t want to pilot your own boat, you can enjoy a narrated ride on the Burke Lake Tour Boat, which returned in 2015.
 The 30-minute tours run on the hour and are only $4.00 per passenger (2 and under free).
 Boat tours run on the weekends from 11:00 to 5:00, April to October.